 Please check the upcoming course schedule for the most up-to-date course registration deadlines.

-Congradulations to our Cultural Resource Management award recipients!
+Congratulations to our Cultural Resource Management award recipients!

 Visit our Awards, Scholarships and Bursaries page to read more about the above recipients and for more information about awards for Cultural Resource Management students.

-Why is cultural heritage important to you?
+Why is cultural resource management important to you?

 Cultural Resource Management Diploma

 If you believe you are ready to graduate in Fall 2022, the deadline to apply is July 15th, 2022.